fusion809/fusion809.github.io-old/_posts/TE/atom.md

 and several others.
 It also has packages that provide other features, including previews for markup languages such as HTML and markdown, an in-built terminal, *etc.*

 ### Obtaining it
-{% include coder.html line1="equo i app-editors/atom" %}
+{% include coder.html line1="equo i -av app-editors/atom" %}
 If, the version of Atom in the Entropy repositories are vastly out-of-date I usually use the ebuild in my overlay, {% include sabayon-tools.md %} to install it.
 The advantage of my ebuild over other ebuilds (including the one in the `sabayon` overlay, which I too help mantain) is that if you experience any momentary disruption of your Internet connection the other ebuilds may fail and you will have to start the build from the beginning again, while my ebuild will keep soldering on.
 This is unless the glitches in your Internet connection are so great in number or length that it overwhelms my ebuild.

 ### Disadvantages (Cons)